GRC 2025

 - Presenter Bio -

-Spencer Graves is a Vietnam era veteran with a PhD in statistics, books, patents, technical papers, software used all over the
+Spencer Graves is a Vietnam era veteran with a PhD in statistics, books, patents, technical papers, software used all over the world.
+Progress on every substantive issue I've studied is blocked, because every countermeasure threatens

 someone with substantive control over the media.
 I started volunteering with KKFI in 2016 hoping in that